originphp/framework/docs/models.md

 Model is the M in MVC (Model View Controller).
 Model interacts with the database and contains logic for working with that data.

 ## Conventions
-Models are singular camel cased, for example the model for a user profile is `UserProfile` this you can access from the controller.
+Models are singular camel cased, for example the model for a user profile is `UserProfile` this you can access from the controller or from a related model.

 ```php